kragen/peg-bootstrap/peg.md

 ### Parenthesized Expressions ###

 Parenthesized expressions
-don’t need any real special handling, or rather the special handling consists of the `stack` variable everything uses to backtrack;
+don’t need any real special handling;
+or, rather, the special handling consists of the `stack` variable everything uses to backtrack;
 the parentheses are only there to direct the parser how to parse `/` and `!` and so on.